marykcoe/cDFT_Package/README.md

 In the meantime, this repository will consist of the package in its current state and three tutorials which I hope will help you understand how to use it.
-For more information on the theory behind this package, and details of underlying calculations, please see Chapter 4 and Appendices A-C of my thesis, available at: (available Dec/Jan 2021).
+For more information on the theory behind this package, and details of underlying calculations, please see Chapter 4 and Appendices A-C of my thesis, available at: https://research-information.bris.ac.uk/ws/portalfiles/portal/304220732/Thesis_Mary_Coe.pdf.

 <h3>What systems can I investigate with this cDFT package?</h3>